 Junghofstr.
 13-15, 60311 Frankfurt am Main, Germany

 Germany possesses the financial framework and institutions to support the development of large infrastructure projects.
 However, the volume of project finance operations has been relatively modest in Germany in comparison to other EU countries, particularly the U.K. and France.
 Although the relatively high debt levels of the German federal government and local authorities would seem to favor this type of financing, difficult economic conditions have also limited anticipated rates of return for potential project finance developers.
 Other inhibiting factors are Germany’s complex juridical and federal frameworks, which make project-financed works harder to structure than in other countries.
-Following reports of an partially insufficient and aging infrastructure the government has begun to seek new ways for private investment of public projects (public-private-partnerships) which had previously not been applied due to legal obstacles.
-Low interest rates and returns on savings have further contributed to an improved investment climate.
+Low interest rates and returns on savings have contributed to an improved investment climate.
 One area that has attracted project finance, including that involving a few U.S. developers and investors, is alternative energy production.
-Clean and renewable energy projects generally have gained prominence in Germany, particularly since the country’s energy turnaround (“Energiewende”) in 2011, which entails the phase-out of nuclear energy by 2022.
-However, some key political decisions are still outstanding (grid expansion, cost structures of renewable energy) and have caused investments in this area to remain lower than previously anticipated.
+Clean and renewable energy projects have gained prominence in Germany, particularly since the decision in 2011 to accelerate the phase-out of nuclear energy by 2022.
+Measures to phase out coal-fired generation, currently under consideration, would further boost demand for alternative energy projects.

-The principal German institutions active in facilitating project finance deals are the state-owned KfW Bank Group, which plays a major role in virtually all industries, commercial banks such as the Commerzbank, and several of the publicly-owned savings banks controlled by state and local governments (Landesbanken) located in northern Germany.
+The principal German institutions active in facilitating project finance deals are the state-owned KfW Bank Group (which plays a major role in most industries), commercial banks such as the Commerzbank, and several of the publicly-owned savings banks controlled by state and local governments (Landesbanken) located in northern Germany.
 The KfW Group includes KfW IPEX-Bank, which supports a consortia with German members to design and finance infrastructure projects in Germany and overseas.
 Another group member, KfW Development Bank (Förderbank), helps municipalities to finance infrastructure.
 German insurers are pressing for regulatory changes to enable them to finance infrastructure projects.

-Trade Finance Guide: A Quick Reference for U.S. Exporters, published by the International Trade Administration’s Industry & Analysis team: www.export.gov/tradefinanceguide/index.asp
+Trade Finance Guide: A Quick Reference for U.S. Exporters, published by the International Trade Administration’s Industry & Analysis team

-U.S. Commercial Service Liaison Office to the EBRD: www.export.gov/ebrd/
+U.S. Commercial Service Liaison Office to the EBRD

 Notice to Visitors!